 The decibel distance calculator computes sound level at any distance using the inverse square law: every doubling of distance reduces sound by 6 dB.
 Enter source dB level and distance to find level at a new distance.
-Supports meters and feet.
+Supports meters and feet, with optional barrier attenuation and A-weighting.

 Decibel Distance Calculator